 Although it is possible to reduce wheel squeal on curves by treating the wheels and track, little can be done to reduce rolling rumble noise.
 This is likely to be an issue in Devonshire St and Wansey Road.

 Neither of the relevant stops (Strachan St and the Kingsford terminus) is convenient for most of the existing shops.
 Strachan St is too far north.
-The terminus is too far south - crossing the Nine Ways roundabout to get to it will be a nightmare for pedestrians.
+The terminus is too far south - crossing the Nine Ways intersection to get to it will be a nightmare for pedestrians.

 Businesses are concerned about the loss of parking.